bdamon/MuscleDTI_Toolbox/Help/Help-for-fiber_selector.md

      b.
 A minimum length (in mm);

      c.
-A range of pennation angles (in degrees);
+A range of acceptable pennation angles (in degrees);

      d.
 A maximum curvature value (in 1/m); and

      e.
 Values within the 95% confidence intervals for length, pennation angle, and curvature of the surrounding 24 tracts.
   Items b-d require the user to use their knowledge of the expected patterns of muscle geometry to supply values that are reasonable but will not inappropriately bias the results.

 ## 2. Syntax
  [final_fibers, final_curvature, final_angle, final_distance, qual_mask, num_tracked, mean_fiber_properties, mean_apo_properties] = ...